Comprehensive List of Most Frequently Asked Manual Software Testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #16) What do you understand by Client-Server testing?

-Answer: Client-server application is the one where the application itself is loaded or installed on a server whereas the application EXE file is loaded on all client machines.
+Answer: Client-server application is the one where the application itself gets loaded or installed on a server whereas the application EXE file is loaded on all client machines.
 This environment is usually used in Intranet networks.

 Following tests are performed on a Client-server application: